harisyf/analisis-data-dengan-python-dicoding/README.md

-# RFM Analysis In Brazilian E-Commerce
+# Brazilian E-Commerce RFM Analysis

 Hello and welcome to my RFM analysis project.
 This project used dataset that available on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) website.
 Feel free to explore my project.
 You can also visit the web app of this project dashboard in this [[link]](https://rfm-analysis-in-ecommerce-dashboard-haris.streamlit.app/).
 If you have any further discussion or suggestion you can reach me on: